msitarzewski/ludovision/README.md

 ## 🚀 Features

-- **Real-Time Streaming**: Scroll infinitely through every image posted to Bluesky in real-time.
+- **Real-Time Streaming**: Scroll infinitely through images uploaded to Bluesky in real-time.
-- **Interactive Viewer**: Click on an image to view a larger version and access the uploader's profile.
+- **Interactive Viewer**: Click any image to view it in a larger modal with profile access.
-- **Full Gallery View**: Explore the image owner's entire account gallery. *(Requires a Bluesky auth token; see instructions below.)*
+- **Enhanced Gallery View**: Browse a user's complete image collection with automatic pagination and continuous navigation.
+- **Lazy Loading**: Images load only when scrolled into view, optimizing bandwidth and performance.
+- **Intelligent Navigation**: When reaching the end of loaded images, more are automatically fetched.
+- **Image Deduplication**: Smart filtering prevents duplicate images from appearing in galleries.
+- **Error Recovery**: User-friendly error handling with automatic retries and clear feedback.
-- **No Server Required**: Runs entirely client-side for full transparency—no data is collected or transmitted.
+- **No Server Required**: Runs entirely client-side for full transparency.
+- **Zero Tracking**: No data collection or analytics of any kind.
-- **No External Libraries**: No remote code loading.
-Privacy is respected, even in this experiment.
+- **No External Dependencies**: Self-contained with no remote code loading.
-- **Zero Tracking**: The tool operates without any tracking mechanisms, ensuring user anonymity.

 ## 🛠️ How It Works